Types of Municipal Debt

 DOE provides loans for water pollution control facilities and activities through its Centennial Clean Water and State Revolving loan fund programs.

 Refunding and Advance Refunding Bonds

-Refunding and advance refunding bonds are bonds that are issued to replace and refinance outstanding general obligation or revenue bonds (chapter 39.53 RCW).
-The use of refunding and advance refunding is often driven by the desire to lower interest rates and reduce payment amounts on older, more expensive debt.
+Refunding bonds are bonds that are issued to replace and refinance outstanding general obligation or revenue bonds (chapter 39.53 RCW).
+The use of a refunding mechanism is often driven by the desire to lower interest rates and reduce payment amounts on older, more expensive debt.
 Department of Commerce provides updates on refunding activity through the Bond Users Clearinghouse.